sdesalas/recipes/README.md

 ### PREPARATION

-Use the microwave or pan to melt the cream cheese then pour into a bowl with all the sugar, add beaten egg and melted butter.
+Use the microwave or pan to melt the cream cheese then pour into a bowl with all the sugar, add beaten eggs and melted butter.
 Mix well.

 Add lemon rind, port, and pinch of salt.
 Mix well.